jup-ag/space-station/labs/2-perpetual-exchange/2-jlp-pool.md

 description: How to Become Liquidity Provider
 ---

-Users have the opportunity to become Liquidity Providers (LPs) by allocating their assets or tokens into the JLP (Jupiter Liquidity Pool) and, in return, receive LP tokens.
+Users have the opportunity to become Liquidity Providers (LPs) by allocating their assets or tokens into the JLP (Jupiter Liquidity Pool) and, in return, receives 70% of the fees, compounding into the price of JLP.

 ### JLP, Liquidity Provider Token